KnowledgeCanvas/knowledge/README.md

+> [!Note]
+> Knowledge is no longer being developed.
+Feel free to reach out if you have any questions!

 Knowledge is a tool for saving, searching, accessing, exploring and chatting with all of your favorite websites, documents and files.

 ![KnowledgeGraph](https://user-images.githubusercontent.com/19367848/206884085-f73affb8-b94e-4039-beb3-b47f76762d8b.gif)